php-fig/fig-standards/bylaws/004-psr-workflow.md

 In Draft stage, the Editor(s) and any Contributors may make any changes they see fit via pull requests, comments on GitHub, Mailing List threads, IRC and similar tools.
 Change here is not limited by any strict rules, and fundamental rewrites are possible if supported by the Editor(s).
 Alternative approaches may be proposed and discussed at any time.
-If the Editor and coordinator are convinced that an alternative proposal is superior to the original proposal, then the alternative may replace the original.
+If the Editor and Coordinator are convinced that an alternative proposal is superior to the original proposal, then the alternative may replace the original.
 If the alternative builds upon the original, the Editor(s) of the original proposal and the new alternative will be listed as Contributors.
 Otherwise, the Editor(s) of the alternative proposal should be listed as Contributors.